nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 #### Change color and font size of selected tab title

-In `app.js`, on line 57, add the `selectedTabTextColor` and `tabTextFontSize` property.
+In `HelloWorld.vue`, add the `selectedTabTextColor` and `tabTextFontSize` property to the `<TabView>`.
 If you're testing this on iOS, the font size will not change but should work fine on Android.

 ```HTML
 <TabView height="100%" selectedTabTextColor="#53ba82" tabTextFontSize="20" >